 Not all sales forecasting methods are created equal.
-Here are the five most common.
+Here are a few of the most common.

 This method accounts for the various stages of the sales process each deal is in.
 The further along in the pipeline, the likelier a deal is to close; for example, you may find prospects who schedule an initial discovery call are 10% likely to become customers, while those who make it to the demo stage are 30% likely.

 Once you’ve picked a reporting period -- usually month, quarter, or year, depending on the length of your sales cycle and your sales team’s quota -- you simply multiply each deal’s potential value by the probability it will close.
 To illustrate, a $1,000 deal is 40% likely to close, your forecasted amount would be $600.